timdittmann/leo-ml/notebooks/README.md

 # GNSS-LEO Notebook Summary

+The maintained notebook you should look at is `navigation_2024_manuscript.ipynb`.
+This captures the version of this experiment that is submitted for publication.

+The rest of these notebooks are in varying states but kept here for thoroughness.

 Effectively chronologic summary, if it helps with context (or at least for me to remember :smile:)

 1. initial experiment:

 * label_ro_nb.ipynb